Darren T. “Dip” Metress

 Off the court, Metress has been equally successful.
 Under his tutelage, 34 of 36 Augusta University and Belmont Abbey seniors who have finished their eligibility have either graduated or are on track to earn their degrees.
 The Jaguar and Crusader basketball camps have been a huge success, averaging over 200 campers.

 A 1988 graduate of Belmont Abbey with a B.A. in Political Science, Metress earned his M.Ed. in Administration and Supervision from Augusta State in 1992.

-Carlson’s association with Jaguar basketball began in 1968 when he was hired by former ASU head coach and athletic director Marvin Vanover prior to the 1968-69 season.
+Following his fifth knee surgery, Carlson retired from playing and began his 40-plus year association with the Jaguar basketball program in 1968 when he was hired by former Augusta College Head Coach and Athletic Director Marvin Vanover.
 He served as Vanover’s right-hand man for more than a decade, retiring in 1982 to enter into private business.

-Carlson and wife Deborah reside in Augusta and have three children and four grandchildren.
+Carlson and his wife Debbie, who reside in Augusta and Park City, Utah, and have three children and four grandchildren.